 IV sedation does not have any side effects, but you may experience discomfort and other issues as the sedation begins to wear out.

 You will experience drowsiness immediately after the treatment.
 Keep in mind that it may take 24 to 48 hours for the sedatives to exit your bloodstream.
 That is why you are advised to rest after sedation surgery.

 You may also experience a dry mouth because of a couple of reasons.
 First, your mouth will be open the entire surgery.
 The dentist applies a dry gauze on the surgical area that absorbs saliva and this may leave your mouth feeling dry.
 Lastly, dry mouth is a side effect of a majority of the sedatives.

 Nausea and vomiting may occur a few hours after the procedure.
 The risk is higher in people who have a history of motion sickness.
 The gauze placed on your mouth can also cause a gag reflex, causing you to choke.

 Headaches can occur due to a combination of reasons.
 But, it is mostly a side effect of the sedation medications.
 Low blood sugar can also be a cause.

 Find Out More

-Schedule an appointment or visit our office— Caring Dental Service Pompano and the dental iv sedation experience you are expected to have.
+Schedule an appointment or visit our clinic— Caring Dental Service Pompano and the dental iv sedation experience you are expected to have.